cabloy/zova/zova-docs/guide/vue/composables.md

 # Composables

-Zova recommends using [local bean](../essentials/ioc/anonymous-bean.md) and [store bean](../essentials/ioc/store-bean.md) to encapsulate and reuse logic.
+Zova recommends using [Anonymous bean](../essentials/ioc/anonymous-bean.md) and [Named bean](../essentials/ioc/named-bean.md) to encapsulate and reuse logic.
 There are a lot of useful composables in the Vue ecosystem, such as [VueUse](https://vueuse.org/), which can be used directly in Zova

 The following takes `mouse tracker` as an example to demonstrate how to use Composables